-Make someone else in your G Suite account an administrator to help you perform Meet management tasks in your Google Admin console.
+Make someone else an administrator to help you perform Meet management tasks in your Google Admin console.
 This way, if you’re busy or on vacation, someone else can help with tasks.

 For example, you can create and assign a custom admin role that includes Google Meet, and assign the role to a user.

 You need to be a super administrator to give a user access to the Meet admin settings.
 You create a custom admin role with the Manage Meet Settings privilege and then assign that role to the user.

 Tip: You can also grant access to Organizational Units or Groups so the admin can help limit access to advanced Meet features, such as recording.